HTTP Status Codes Explained: Meanings and Common Errors

 4xx – Client errors

-4xx status codes are returned when there is an issue with the user's request (such as a mistyped URL or missing authentication).
-Here are the five different types of client errors that can occur:
+4xx status codes are returned when there is an issue with the client request, such as bad syntax, a mistyped URL, missing authentication, or insufficient permissions.
+Here are different types of client errors that can occur:

 5xx – Server errors

 5xx status codes indicate that the server encountered an issue while processing a valid request.
-They result from problems with the server, not the client, and they include these five status codes:
+These errors are caused by problems on the server or upstream systems, not the client.
+Here are the most common server errors:

-• 502 (Bad Gateway): When the server is acting as a gateway or proxy and receives an invalid response from an upstream server, this is the error message that's returned.
+- 502 Bad Gateway: When the server is acting as a gateway or proxy and receives an invalid response from an upstream server, this is the error message that's returned.
 502 errors commonly occur when an upstream server is down or overloaded.
+They can also be caused by DNS issues or misconfigured upstream servers.

 HTTP status codes play a key role in helping website owners understand and resolve the issues that are impacting their sites.
 In some cases, they indicate that everything is functioning as it should and no action is required.
 In other cases, they point to underlying issues that must be resolved to prevent negative impacts on SEO and user experience.